zmebratu/UFOs/README.md

 ![plot](static/images/Untitled.png)

-##Summary
+## Summary
 Although this website allows the users to filter and gather information quickly, it does have some drawbacks.
-For example, the website doesn't have information past 2010 which may be a negative for some clients.
+For example, the website doesn't have information past 2010 which may be a negative for some clients who like to stay up-to-date on UFO sightings.
 In addition to this, I think capitalizing state, county and city names will make the website look more reputable.
 I would also add videos and images attached alongside each sighting so the users experience will be enhanced.